verge-io/docs/docs/product-guide/sriov.md

 # SR-IOV NICs

-one of the types of passthrough supported pass to VMs or tenants
+VergeOS provides support for SR-IOV-capable network cards to allow multiple instances to be shared to tenants and VMs from a single PCIe device.

-!!! note "NVFVergeOS provides full network virtualization, including emulated (virtio) NICs.
-SR-IOV for NVFs is supported (as of version 4.13) for scenarios where hardware-assisted virutalization is desired."
+!!! note "VergeOS provides full network virtualization, including emulated (virtio) NICs.
+SR-IOV NICs are supported (VergeOS version 4.13 and greater) for scenarios where hardware-assisted virtualization is desirable.

 ## Host Installation/Configuration